helloSystem/docs/developer/menu.md

 * [__AyatanaIndicators__](https://github.com/AyatanaIndicators): tbd.
 A project that as of 2020 seems to be still pretty active on https://github.com/AyatanaIndicators. __With Ubuntu now using Gnome rather than Unity, what is this AytanaIndicators project doing?__
 * [__Application Menu or appmenu__](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationMenu): As part of Aytana, Canonical has produced an implementation called `indicator-appmenu` which re-routes Gtk and Qt menus over `dbusmenu` so that they appear in the panel
 * [__dbusmenu__](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators#Software_Architecture): Library by Canonical implementing the transport protocol between the applications and the panel
 * [__libappindicator__](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators#Software_Architecture): Library by Canonical to register icons and menus and internally uses dbusmenu to publish context menus over dbus.
+Needed for some applications (e.g., screenkey) to show icons in the upper right hand corner of the menu (system tray/notification area).
 The same as [`indicator-application`](https://launchpad.net/indicator-application)?
 * [__MenuModel__](): Used by Gtk
 * [__JAyatana__](): Supposedly allows for displaying global menus in Java Swing applications (such as Netbeans and the JetBrains suite of IDEs)